lucascesarnf/BestSwiftRepositories/README.md

 * iOS 13.7

 ### Tests
-To run the tests you will need to set the `iPhone 8` device.
+To run the tests you will need to set the `iPhone 8` device, because of the snapshot tests.